JulianSchmid/etherparse/README.md

     }
 }
 ```
 This is the faster option if your code is not interested in all fields of all the headers.
-It is a good choice if you just want filter or find packages based on a subset of the headers and/or their fields.
+It is a good choice if you just want filter or find packets based on a subset of the headers and/or their fields.

 Depending from which point downward you want to slice a package check out the functions: